monicaalyssa/mingo/README.md

 # Mingo
-Mingo is a messaging & chat application built on React Native.
+Mingo is a messaging & chat room application built on React Native.

 ## Features ✨